ACEnglish/truvari/README.md

 ```
 Where `<version>` is which version you just built.

- See [tags/](https://github.com/spiralgenetics/truvari/tags/) for a list of all available version.
+ See [tags/](https://github.com/spiralgenetics/truvari/tags/) for a list of all available versions.

 ## Quick Start